If you don't like the weather, spend a weekend where everything is under one roof.

 The hotel offers women's sleepovers, couples getaways and other packages.
 For more, see Perry's palace.

-Hotel Sax/House of Blues, Chicago.
-This hotel and adjacent club in the Marina City complex on the Chicago River, also called the corncobs, allow hotel guests to take in a concert — heavy metal, hard rock, Celtic and pop as well as blues — or a weekend gospel brunch at the House of Blues.
+Hotel Chicago/House of Blues, Chicago.
+This Marriott hotel and adjacent club in the Marina City complex on the Chicago River, also called the corncobs, allow hotel guests to take in a concert or weekend gospel brunch at the House of Blues.

 There are also a steakhouse, Italian restaurant, wine bar and two lounges in the complex, and State Street is a few steps away.